curl/curl/docs/NEW-PROTOCOL.md

 curl test cases.
 We must have the implementation get tested by CI jobs, torture tests and more.

-We've experienced many times in the past how new implementations were brought to curl and immediately once the code had been merged, the originator vanished from the face of the earth.
+We have experienced many times in the past how new implementations were brought to curl and immediately once the code had been merged, the originator vanished from the face of the earth.
 That is fine, but we need to take the necessary precautions so when it happens we are still fine.